 In the context of our statement, affirming means that we go beyond tolerance.
-The policy of “don’t ask, don’t tell” often leaves the impression that we must hide who we are in order to be accepted.
 To declare ourselves “Open and Affirming” means that we believe all persons are entitled to be treated with decency and respect—truly equals because we are all made by God and loved by God.
 We want to state clearly that no one needs to be afraid of judgment or exclusion from our church because of who they are.
 All persons who live respectfully and responsibly, and who want to join us in following Christ, are welcome.

 What does the Bible say?

 Hebrew and Christian scriptures assumed that God made Eve from Adam, female from male.
 Therefore, they reasoned, God created only heterosexuals who were attracted only to the opposite sex.
 It was assumed that any homosexual act was contrary to human nature and to God’s intention.
 The languages of our scriptures, Hebrew and Greek, don’t even contain a word for homosexuality.
 They refer, instead, to homosexual acts by heterosexuals, which were condemned as idolatrous, exploitative, or pagan practices.
 There is increasing evidence that sexual orientation is not a choice but a matter of how God has created us.
 Jesus did not even mention the subject of homosexuality — though he did condemn most divorces.
 So when we look at scripture we’re compelled to ask: “what broad principles do we see in Jesus’ teaching and living, and how can we apply that to our particular question?”